Thovex38/git-releases/README.md

   The releases are appended in a list following their apparition order in the github website which ensure  an ordered list of versions with   the first version being the latest released.

 ### Part 2
-  To standardized the releases version across the 3 repositeries, I decided to apply some rules:
+  To standardized the releases version across the 3 repositories, I decided to apply some rules:
 *  The beginning of each release should start with a number (in order to transform  v1.2 in 1.2 for example)

 * No separation between the release number and the stage of development (for example 2.2.0rc2)